calumk/editorjs-columns/README.md

     columns : {
         class : editorjsColumns,
         config : {
-          EditorJsLibrary : EditorJs, // Pass the library instance to the columns instance. tools : column_tools // IMPORTANT! ref the column_tools
+            EditorJsLibrary : EditorJs, // Pass the library instance to the columns instance. tools : column_tools, // IMPORTANT! ref the column_tools /**
-          maxColumns: 4, // Extends the maximum number of columns a user can create }
+             * Optional: Allows users to create up to 6 columns (default: 3).
+             * More than 6 is possible but not recommended for readability/layout.
+             */
+            maxColumns: 4,
+        }
       },
 }